CloudLabs-Samples/EduLabs/Cyber-Security/NDR/lab.md

 Objective: Simulate monitoring and analyze alerts related to the activities performed.

-1. Start Suricata: Check the status of Suricata to ensure it's running:
+1. Check the status of Suricata to ensure it's running:
    ```
    sudo systemctl status suricata
    ```